 Today I wanted to show you how to cut a wine bottle with the Kinkajou bottle cutter which is now sold on our website.
+Also see our branded bottle cutter with the basic kit here and the deluxe kit here.
 This came out a few years ago.
 It’s relatively newer and really a pretty cool concept that makes cutting your bottles a lot easier.

 Steps to Use the Kinkajou Cutter

 1. Loosen Nuts & Place Over Bottle.
 So to start off, you basically have to loosen the nuts so you can get the cutter around the bottle.

 2. Tighten Nuts.
 Then once it’s in place where you want it, tighten both nuts evenly until it kind of stays in place.
 You also want to make sure that your labels are removed but for demonstration purposes, I cut below the line.